"""Utility functions for AMOCatlas package.

 if parsed_url.scheme in ("http", "https"):

-with requests.get(url, stream=True) as response:
+with requests.get(url, stream=True, timeout=DOWNLOAD_TIMEOUT) as response:

 response.raise_for_status()

-with open(local_filename, "wb") as f:
+with open(part_file, "wb") as f:

 for chunk in response.iter_content(chunk_size=8192):